Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: Inference of the graphon function

 if we define the binning function

 and if we take

 the resulting $W$-graph model corresponds to the SBM model with parameters $(\alphabf, \pibf)$.

-\cite{PLV10} also considered a blockwise constant model; these authors use a self similarity transformation to increase the number of block to gain flexibility keeping the number of parameters small.
+\cite{PLV10} also considered a blockwise constant model; these authors {used} a self similarity transformation to increase the number of {blocks} to gain flexibility keeping the number of parameters small.
 However, the connection with $W$-graphs is not made explicitly in this article.

 \paragraph{Identifiability.} As pointed out by \cite{proceedingsbickel2009}, the $W$-graph is not identifiable, as any measure-preserving transformation of the interval $[0, 1]$ would provide the same random graph.
 Following these authors, we fix the version of $W$ to be estimated using the constraint that the function $D(u) = \int W(u, v) \dd v$ is monotonic increasing.
 For consistency, we require the corresponding condition for the SBM to be fitted, that is: $d_q = \sum_\ell \alpha_\ell \pi_{q\ell}$ increases with $q$.